 When it’s time for a roofing repair or a roofing replacement, you should know a little bit about the various components that make up your roof.

 The roof deck is the foundation of your roof system.
-It’s usually made from sheets of plywood that are attached to the framing.
+It’s often made of sheets of plywood attached to the framing.
 It also serves to give your roof its shape.
-Everything else that gets added to your roof is built off of this deck, so it’s important that it is installed correctly.
+Everything else gets added to the deck, so it’s important to install correctly.

-Made from either felt or a synthetic material, roofing underlayment is applied directly to the roof deck, creating a waterproof barrier between your shingles and the deck itself.
-While felt is still the most commonly used material, synthetic underlayment is gaining in popularity due to its durability and superior waterproofing.
+Made from either felt or a synthetic material, roofing underlayment is applied directly to the roof deck.
+It creates a waterproof barrier between your shingles and the deck itself.
+Felt is also a commonly used material.
+Synthetic underlayment is also gaining in popularity due to its durability and superior waterproofing.

-Depending on your climate and the shape of your roof, you may also want to invest in an ice and water barrier, which is applied to areas where water tends to collect, including roof valleys or eaves.
+Depending on your climate and the shape of your roof, considering investing in an ice and water barrier is a good idea.
 This adds an additional layer of waterproofing in spaces that are particularly susceptible to ice and water damage.

 Like the name suggests, starter shingles come in flat strips and are the first row of shingles installed on a roof.
 They start at the edge of the eave, providing a straight edge to work from while effectively sealing the eave from water damage.